RiyaBoban/PortfolioProjects/README.md

 While Exploring Data with SQL, I was working on the following things...

-Checked all the details of table such column name, data types and constraints Checked for duplicate values in table and deleted those rows.
+Checked all the details of table such column name, data types and constraints.

+Checked for duplicate values in table and deleted those rows.

 Removed unwanted rows from table.

 Replaced null values in date column.

 Altered Data type of total_laid_off column.